Processing solutions and equipment for dairy, cheese, ice cream, beverages and prepared food.

 The standardisation unit is designed for automatic in-line standardisation of the fat content in milk and cream directly after milk separation.
 It is a highly reliable system based on extensively tested and refined automation software and high-performance, high-quality components such as flow transmitters and regulation valves.
 “As for reliability – we haven’t seen it down – it’s always running,” Bogerman says.
 “We had a single issue and Tetra Pak dealt with it within the same day.
 We suspected we would have problems, since it was a field test, but it’s been a valuable experience for us.”

-Successful development of premium-quality stick ice cream containing larger inclusions is just one of topics to be addressed by our team at the Ice Cream Expo, Harrogate, 13-15 February (stand 46).
+Successful development of premium-quality stick ice cream containing larger inclusions was just one of the topics addressed by our team at the recent Ice Cream Expo, Harrogate.

 Using larger inclusions presents a number of challenges, not least in achieving uniform distribution and attractive appearance while avoiding waste.
 Conventional methods of cutting the product tend to 'push' the particles, affecting the appearance and causing the ice creams to be misaligned, resulting in increased waste further down the line.

 Our project team was therefore tasked with developing a commercial solution.
 After exploring several options - including ultrasonic cutting - they settled on a vertical rotating wheel.
 This approach can handle large ingredients such as apricots of 40 mm diameter and output is similar to conventional extrusion lines.

 Tetra Pak delivered more than half a billion packs of Tetra Rex® Bio-based, the world’s first beverage carton manufactured solely from sugar cane and papeboard.Read more